paulbouwer/virtual-kubelet-workshop/labs/lab-01/README.md

 ## Overview

 This lab will guide you through installing the Virtual Kubelet in your local Kubernetes cluster.
-We will configure the Virtual Kubelet with the azure (Azure Container Instances) provider.
+You will configure the Virtual Kubelet with the azure (Azure Container Instances) provider.

 ## Set up